captpanther/TwitchPartnerPlusOverlayTool/README.md

     <a href="https://github.com/captpanther/partnerplusoverlaytool/issues">Report Bug</a>
   </div>
 </div>
+# What is this?
 ## This is a simple python-based desktop app, that allow the user to retrieve and display the current information listed for a given channels partner plus widget.
 This tool also creates an automatically updated browser source html file for use in in OBS or other similar programs.

+## What Can Does it do?
+- Grab the Partner Plus Goal information from the Twitch User's About Page
+- Generates hmtl file for use as local browser source to show the goal on stream
+- Updates automatically, including browser source file.
+- Control the update interval between 5 and 120 seconds (5 second increments)
+- Setting persist after closing the application